Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/bounded-context/bounded-context.md

 Indeed, communication can be more challenging among people from different departments,
 But it’s easy enough for humans to infer the exact meaning from the interaction’s context.

 However, it is more difficult to represent such a divergent model of the business domain in software.

 Source code doesn’t cope well with ambiguity.
 If we were to bring the sales department’s complicated model into marketing,
 It would introduce complexity where it’s not needed (far more detail and behavior than marketing people need for optimizing advertising campaigns).

 But if we were to try to simplify the sales model according to the marketing world view,
 It wouldn’t fit the sales subdomain’s needs,
 Because it’s too simplistic for managing and optimizing the sales process.

 We’d have an over-engineered solution in the first case and an under-engineered one in the second.

-### Domain Complexity
+### Managing Domain Complexity

 How do we solve this catch-22?